 Bandhan Bank Limited commenced its banking operations on August 23, 2015.
 As per the Scheme of Arrangement, the entire balance sheet of Bandhan Financial Services Limited (BFSL) was transferred to Bandhan Bank Limited with effect from August 23, 2015.
-The Bank got listed on March 27th, 2018 on NSE & BSE.
+The Bank got listed on March 29th, 2018 on NSE & BSE.

-As per the directions of RBI on Guidelines for Licensing of New Banks in the Private sector dated February 22, 2013, being a newly launched bank, Bandhan Bank Limited is required to maintain a minimum capital adequacy ratio of 13 per cent of its total Risk Weighted Assets (RWA) for a minimum period of three years after commencement of its operations, subject to any higher percentage as may be prescribed by RBI from time to time.
+As per the directions of RBI on Guidelines for Licensing of New Banks in the Private sector dated February 22, 2013, being a newly launched bank, Bandhan Bank Limited was required to maintain a minimum capital adequacy ratio of 13 per cent of its total Risk Weighted Assets (RWA) for a minimum period of three years after commencement of its operations till August 23, 2018.
 This document covers the Capital Adequacy status for Bandhan Bank Limited.
 It also describes the Risk Process and Governance at the Bank to effectively on-board, monitor and report risk.